mromerom/CS4320-FP/README.md

 ### Server
 The easiest way to deploy our software is through AWS.
 From https://aws.amazon.com/ create an EC2 instance running Ubuntu 16.04.
-Once you create your instance, the site instructions for connecting via command line.
+Once you create your instance, the site provides instructions for connecting via command line.

 ### Server configuration
 Our project runs using MongoDB Enterprise 3.2.11, so follow [this guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-ubuntu/) to install it on your server.